 Implement cookie HTTP header flag with HTTPOnly & Secure to protect a website from XSS attacks

-Without having HttpOnly and Secure flag in the HTTP response header, it is possible to steal or manipulate web application session and cookies.
+Without having HttpOnly and Secure flag in the HTTP response header, it is possible to steal or manipulate web application sessions and cookies.

 It’s better to manage this within the application code.
 However, due to developers’ unawareness, it comes to Web Server administrators.

 I will not talk about how to set these at the code level.
 You can refer here.